Skip to content

 Retry-After: 4

-If you bump up against the limit a lot, talk to us before you start sharding API keys — that's a load-shedding workaround, and we'd rather raise your bucket.
+If you bump up against the limit a lot, talk to us before sharding API keys — we'd rather raise your bucket.

 Audit log

-Every issue, every revoke, every authentication failure lands in the audit_events table.
-You can query it via the dashboard's Activity tab (or the underlying API).
-Audit rows survive the resource they reference — ON DELETE SET NULL on the FKs — so the trail outlives what it points at.
+Every issue, every revoke, every authentication failure leaves an entry in the audit log.
+View it from the dashboard's Activity tab.
+Audit entries survive the resource they reference, so the trail outlives what it points at.